Sergei Gonchar: Playing career

 On 3 March 2004, in his tenth season with the Capitals, Gonchar was traded to the Boston Bruins in exchange for Shaone Morrisonn and two draft picks.
 Finishing the season with Boston, he amassed 58 points, leading all NHL defencemen.
 Between 2000 and 2004, Gonchar recorded more points than any other defenceman, with 74 goals and 241 points.

 During the 2004–05 NHL lockout, Gonchar returned to Russia to play for Metallurg Magnitogorsk, where he played with future Pittsburgh Penguins teammates Petr Sýkora and Evgeni Malkin.
 After the lockout, Gonchar signed a five-year, $25 million deal with the Penguins on 4 August 2005.
 In 2006–07, his second season with Pittsburgh, Gonchar tied a career-high with 67 points.
 In addition to his on-ice duties for the Penguins, Gonchar housed rookie Evgeni Malkin when he first arrived from Russia in October 2006.

-The following season, Gonchar helped lead the Penguins, with offensive superstars Sidney Crosby and Evgeni Malkin, to the 2008 Stanley Cup Finals, the franchise's first finals appearance since 1992.
+The following season, Gonchar helped lead the Penguins, with offensive superstars Sidney Crosby and Evgeni Malkin, to the 2008 Stanley Cup Final, the franchise's first finals appearance since 1992.
 After a 65-point regular season (the eighth 50-plus point season of his career), Gonchar added 14 points in 20 playoff games as the Penguins eventually lost in the finals to the Detroit Red Wings.
 Gonchar placed fourth in Norris Trophy voting, tying his best-ever placing for the league's best defenceman.